 Gary J. Lavine

 Mr. Lavine is associated of counsel with the Syracuse law firm of Bousquet Holstein PLLC.
-Mr. Lavine served in the United States Department of Energy as deputy general counsel for environment and nuclear programs during the administration of President George W. Bush.
-He served as senior vice president and chief legal officer of Niagara Mohawk Holdings Inc. and senior vice president, legal and corporate relations of Niagara Mohawk Power Corporation.
-Mr. Lavine has served in a number of staff positions with the New York State Legislature, including legislative counsel to the Minority Leader of the Assembly; counsel, Senate Committee on Insurance; executive director, Senate Committee on Corporations, Authorities & Commissions; and assistant to the chair, Joint Legislative Committee on Reapportionment.
+Mr. Lavine served in the United States Department of Energy as deputy general counsel for environment & nuclear programs during the administration of President George W. Bush.
+Previously, he was senior vice president & chief legal officer of Niagara Mohawk Holdings Inc. and senior vice president, legal & corporate relations of Niagara Mohawk Power Corporation.
+Mr. Lavine served in a number of staff positions with the state Legislature, including legislative counsel to the minority leader of the Assembly; counsel, Senate Committee on Insurance; executive director, Senate Committee on Corporations, Authorities & Commissions; and assistant to the chair, Joint Legislative Committee on Reapportionment.
 He served four terms as a member of the United States Commission for the Preservation of America's Heritage Abroad.
 He received degrees in both business administration and law from Syracuse University.
 Mr. Lavine was appointed to the Commission by Governor Andrew M. Cuomo.

 David A. Renzi